pszufe/SimpleHypergraphs.jl/README.md

 ## Documentation

-- [tutorial](https://nbviewer.jupyter.org/github/pszufe/SimpleHypergraphs.jl/blob/master/examples/basics/Basics.ipynb) - for a quick start with the library see our Jupyter Notebook tutorial on main library functionality
+- [tutorial](https://nbviewer.jupyter.org/github/pszufe/SimpleHypergraphs.jl/blob/master/examples/basics/Basics.ipynb) &mdash; for a quick start with the library see our Jupyter Notebook tutorial on main library functionality.
 - [**STABLE**][docs-stable-url] &mdash; **documentation of the most recently tagged version.**
 - [**DEV**][docs-dev-url] &mdash; **documentation of the development version.**